Canon 6D Mark II vs Fujifilm X-T20

-The Canon EOS 6D Mark II and the Fujifilm X-T20 are two digital cameras that were revealed to the public, respectively, in June 2017 and January 2017.
+The Canon EOS 6D Mark II and the Fujifilm X-T20 are two digital cameras that were announced, respectively, in June 2017 and January 2017.
 The 6D Mark II is a DSLR, while the X-T20 is a mirrorless interchangeable lens camera.
-The cameras are based on a full frame (6D Mark II) and an APS-C sensor.
-The Canon has a resolution of 26 megapixel, whereas the Fujifilm provides 24 MP.
+The cameras are based on a full frame (6D Mark II) and an APS-C (X-T20) sensor.
+The Canon has a resolution of 26 megapixels, whereas the Fujifilm provides 24 MP.

 The side-by-side display below illustrates the physical size and weight of the Canon 6D Mark II and the Fujifilm X-T20.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 6D Mark II – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X-T20 is considerably smaller (39 percent) than the Canon 6D Mark II.
 Moreover, the X-T20 is substantially lighter (50 percent) than the 6D Mark II.
 It is worth mentioning in this context that the 6D Mark II is splash and dust resistant, while the X-T20 does not feature any corresponding weather-sealing.